atomisthq/docs/docs/reference-docs/rug.md

    # This is not something we'd want to do in real life
    setContent "Something else"
 ```
+There is no multiline comment support: Use a `#` on each line.

 ## Reviewers
 **Reviewers** are programs with similar structure to editors.
+They also use parameters, computed values, `with` blocks with predicates and `do` blocks.
 However, they cannot make changes to projects, but report any problems they find.

-Simple example:
+A simple example:

 ```
 reviewer NoEjbs